wildapt01/coffee-machine-js/README.md

 ## Prompt

 What can be better than a cup of coffee during a break?
 Two cups.
 Press a couple of buttons on the machine, and, voilà, a burst of raw energy is in your hands.
-But first, we should teach the machine how to do it.
-In this project, you will work on a coffee machine simulator.
+But first, we should teach the machine how to do it.This project is about creating a coffee machine simulator.

 This machine uses regular ingredients — coffee, water, milk, and plastic cups.
 Should it run out of something, it will show you a notification.
-Our device will serve espresso, cappuccino, and latte.
+Our device will serve espresso, cappuccino and regular coffee.
 And since nothing is for free, it will also charge coffee lovers for a cup.

 ## Feature list